-Special Service Brigade & Signals Troops
+Special Service (Commando) Group, Brigade, and Brigade Signals

-The four new Special Service Brigades, each having several different Commando units operating within it.
-The four new Brigades operated under the overall command of the Special Service Group under Major General Robert Grice Sturges, who can be seen in the above photo with Lord Lovat and Brig.
+The four new Special Service Brigades operated within a new Special Service Group commanded by Major General Robert Grice Sturges, who can be seen in the above photo with Lord Lovat and Brig.
 Derek Mills-Roberts.

 CVA Gallery images can be viewed here: Special Service Brigade Gallery